dmoret85/openFoam_Manual/06_Turbulence Modelling/Turbulence_overview.md

 Using a turbulence model outside its intended near-wall resolution range produces physically inconsistent results, even if the solver converges.

-Near-wall mesh resolution must be consistent with the turbulence model; see Chapter 6 — Near-Wall Treatment and y⁺.
+Near-wall assumptions are discussed separately in Near-Wall Treatment.

 ---